ryanroxas/Powershell/README.md

 # Powershell Scripts

-These are scripts that I have used in managing systems and network both on cloud and on premise.
+These are scripts that I have used in managing systems both on cloud and on premise.
 Use and edit as you see fit.